TuyaInc/TUYA_IPC_SDK/README.md

 # Overview
 TUYA_IPC_SDK is an integrated library&APIs, primarily for developing IP camera products.

+* DemoResource:   resources for sdk quick demo: h264 video/pcm audio/jpeg snapshot etc.
-* Stable: 4.7.6   suggested version.
+* Stable: 4.7.8   suggested version.
 * Lastest: 4.8.1  version with new supported feature, tested and varified only on certain hardware platform.
 	- Audio/video message: leave audio/video message to message center
 	- AP mode streaming: when IPC is working on AP mode without WAN, TUYA APP is able to preview via LAN.
 	- Direct QR scanning pairing: for IPC with 4G network, use TUYA APP to scan the QR code on IPC for pairing.

 # Feature highlights
 * Register to Tuya Cloud platform